Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:192:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:193:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:194:7 - (ae-incompatible-release-tags) The symbol ""border-bottom-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:195:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:195:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:195:7 - (ae-incompatible-release-tags) The symbol ""border-bottom-left-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:196:7 - (ae-incompatible-release-tags) The symbol ""border-bottom-right-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:197:7 - (ae-incompatible-release-tags) The symbol ""border-bottom-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal